 2. Slip On Flange

-A slip-on flange is a type of flange that slides over a pipe and is then welded in place.
-It is used in low-pressure applications, easy to install, and provides a secure connection when properly welded.
+A slip-on flange slides over a pipe and welders then secure it in place.
+It serves low-pressure applications, installs easily, and provides a secure connection when welded properly.

 3. Socket Weld Flange

-A socket weld flange is a type of flange that is connected to a pipe using socket welding.
-It fits over the pipe end and is welded around the flange’s outer perimeter.
-It is used in small pipe sizes and low-pressure applications, providing a strong and leak-free connection when properly welded.
+A socket weld flange connects to a pipe using socket welding.
+It fits over the pipe end and welders join it around the flange’s outer perimeter.
+Engineers use it in small pipe sizes and low-pressure applications, ensuring a strong and leak-free connection when welded properly.

 4. Lap Joint Flange

 A lap joint flange consists of two parts: a flat disc with a raised inner ring and a collar.
-The collar is slipped over the pipe, and the flange rests on it.
-Bolts are used to secure the connection.
-Lap joint flanges allow for easy disassembly and are used when adjustments or changes to the pipe are needed.
-They are cost-effective but not suitable for high-pressure situations.
+TThe pipe receives the slipped-on collar, and the flange rests on it.
+Workers secure the connection with bolts.
+Lap joint flanges facilitate easy disassembly and suit situations requiring pipe adjustments or changes They are cost-effective but not suitable for high-pressure situations.

 5. Threaded Flange

 A threaded flange screws onto the pipe end for an easy and secure connection.
-It is commonly used in low-pressure applications but not recommended for high-pressure situations.
+People commonly use it in low-pressure applications but do not recommend it for high-pressure situations.

 6. Blind Flange